 The challenge is to create a corporate video production with audience appeal without it seeming like a blatant advertisement.
 Vice, for one, insists that while the content is sponsored, their internal team calls all the shots.
 Upworthy is another huge player in the branded content game.
 Their branded videos are doing three times better than the rest of their content as a result of their savvy with viral campaigns and smart use of paid media to help boost views.

 Video News Remixing

 Video news summaries are another new trend becoming popular online.
-Newsy, founded in 2008, has grown by leaps and bounds in the past couple of years with a model based on compiling other outlets’ news coverage.
+Newsy, founded in 2008, has grown by leaps and bounds in the last few years with a model based on compiling other outlets’ news coverage.
 Their videos incorporate footage from a variety of sources, recapped by Newsy’s anchors—they’re repackaged, placed on their site, and syndicated to other news outlets online.
-Newsy has won numerous awards for its service, and imitators are sure to follow as this becomes one of the news industry's biggest 2015 video trends.
+Newsy has won numerous awards for its service, and imitators are sure to follow as this becomes one of the news industry's biggest video trends.

 Experiential marketing is one of the most exciting trends in video advertising to emerge in the past several years.
 Brands interested in merging the power of actual product interaction with the viral pass-around of social media are willing to spend big bucks to create live brand-focused events that they hope will gain the attention of their brand followers.